William Knox (Queensland politician): Early life

 He was born in Kew, Victoria to Edward Knox and Bessie Alice (née Thomas).

 Knox was one of the founders of the Liberal Party in Queensland and together with Sir James Killen established the Young Liberal movement in this state in 1949.

 A company secretary and manager by profession, Knox was Vice President of the Queensland Liberal Party between 1956 and 1957.

 Political career

 Member of Parliament

 In 1957 he elected as the member for Nundah defeating Queensland Labor Party incumbent Jim Hadley, taking advantage of a split within Labor.

 Government Minister

 Knox entered the Ministry in 1965 as Transport Minister.
 He would later hold the portfolios of Health, Justice and Attorney-General.

 After the retirement of Peter Delamothe in 1971 he was elected Deputy Liberal Leader, and in 1976 he succeeded Gordon Chalk as leader.

-The Liberal's lost a net 6 seats at the 1977 election which led to the his ousting as leader in favour of Llew Edwards in the hope that he would be more publicly assertive with Premier Bjelke-Petersen.
+The Liberal's lost a net 6 seats at the 1977 election which led to his ousting as leader in favour of Llew Edwards in the hope that he would be more publicly assertive with Premier Bjelke-Petersen.